• Skip to primary navigation

 And I start to get excited about baking with pumpkin, apples, and spices.
 The scents, crisp air, beautiful leaves, cozy sweaters, and a cup of hot cider are all so lovely!

 It's still August, so I know that summer isn't over yet.
 But here I am baking all kinds of pumpkin goodies already because I can't wait.
-And I was craving pumpkin cream cheese bars once again.
+I love pumpkin roll with cream cheese filling, and I was craving pumpkin cream cheese bars once again.

 And anyway, who is to say that we can't eat pumpkin bars all year long?
 There's no reason that we should wait for fall to enjoy these delicious pumpkin treats.